 In light of the increasing number of cyber attacks and data breaches in today’s technology-driven world, it is a good idea to always be mindful of protecting your own personal information when communicating via email or accessing financial websites.
-To this end, we have assembled the following list of tips for consideration to help minimize your risk of data theft or attack:
+To this end, we have assembled the following list of tips to help minimize your risk of data theft or attack.

 However, just having a router/firewall is not always enough.
 It is important to check for what are called “firmware updates” for these devices every few months, or so, and ensure that they are applied.
 This can be very simple to a little tricky, depending on the brand and model of the router.
 These firmware updates include important security fixes that, left unpatched, could allow a hacker to gain entry to your network and computers.

 You have heard this one before, but it’s worth mentioning again.
 Strong passwords can mean the difference between your personal information being hacked in 10 seconds versus 100 years by a computer using what is called a “brute force” attack—basically attempting to guess your password as fast as it can, which is pretty fast.
 Below are some general guidelines for choosing passwords:

 - Use a minimum password length of 8 characters.

 - Include lowercase and uppercase alphabetic characters, numbers and symbols.

 - Do not use names, places, or words in the dictionary—again, random is preferred.